praj-bellakka/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 installed in your computer.
 2. Download the latest version of `fitNus.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-1/tp/releases/tag/V2.0).
 3. Copy the file to the folder you want to use as the home folder for your FitNUS Tracker.
-4. Type the following command in your terminal to run this program:`java -jar FitNus.jar`
+4. Type the following command in your terminal to run this program (for Mac or Linux user):`java -jar FitNus.jar`
 > **⚠️ Notes to Windows user**
 >
-> We strongly recommend you using cmd to execute.
-If you are using git-bash, before running the program,
+> Before running the program, please type `chcp.com 65001`
-> please type `chcp.com 65001`
+>
 5. The application will prompt first-time users (i.e. users with incomplete or missing user data) to set up their profile.
 If you have successfully run the programme, you should see the following message as follows:
 ```
 Welcome to FitNUS Tracker!